It's The Little Things

 55" 55"

-Born in 1953, for most of his childhood he was in the care of Indian and Northern Affairs.
-The essence of what makes IceBear art has been with him always; as a small child, drawings were his only means of communication.
-His first public art “commission”: a paper collage “stained glass window” for his church, was completed at age 10.
+Born in 1953, he spent most of his childhood in the care of Indian and Northern Affairs.
+The essence of what makes IceBear art has always been with him; as a small child, drawings were his only means of communication.
+His first public art commission, a paper collage “stained glass window” for his church, was completed at age 10.
 It remained in place until the church could afford to replace it with real stained glass.

-Ice Bear’s huge public artworks (created between 1997 and 2001) were extensively covered by local media, he also received a 1999 Community Arts Award for the contribution he and his public art had made to the Capital region.
-The comment made at the time: it was the first time this award had been to a full-time artist, it generally went to curators, gallery directors, or teachers.
+IceBear’s huge public artworks (created between 1997 and 2001) were extensively covered by local media.
+He also received a 1999 Community Arts Award for the contribution his public art had made to the Capital region.
+At the time, it was noted that this award was the first time it had been given to a full-time artist, and it generally went to curators, gallery directors, or teachers.

-Since then, IceBear art has appeared in exhibitions and been placed in collections, private and public, in Europe, the United States, Asia, and Canada.
-View Ice Bear’s Chippewa art inspired works below or contact us to learn more.
+Since then, IceBear art has appeared in exhibitions and has been placed in private and public collections in Europe, the United States, Asia, and Canada.
+View IceBear’s Chippewa art-inspired works below, or contact us to learn more.